pls-rs/pls/README.md

 ### Filtering

 You can choose to hide files or folders from the output using `--no-files` and `--no-dirs` respectively.
 Passing both will lead to a blank output.
+On the other hand if you want to see files and directories that `pls` would not show otherwise, pass `--all`.

 ### Sorting